• Skip to primary navigation

 Ingredients for leftover turkey fricassee

-Turkey - leftover cooked turkey or chicken, chopped into bitesize pieces.
+Turkey: Leftover cooked turkey or chicken, chopped into bite-sized pieces.

-Chicken or Turkey Stock - from a cube or use fresh homemade stock!
+Chicken or Turkey Stock: Use stock cubes or fresh homemade stock.

-Double Cream - adds a creamy silky finish to the mushroom sauce.
+Double Cream: For a creamy, silky finish to the sauce.

-Peas - I like to add in some frozen peas for the last few minutes of cooking for a bit of colour!
+Peas: Add frozen peas in the last few minutes of cooking for a pop of colour.

 🔪 Instructions